NickGhignatti/casimo/docs/report.md

 The TDD development process consists of three main steps:
 - Red Phase (testing): a test is written to describe the expected behavior of a component or feature.
 Since the implementation is not yet in place, the test initially fails.
 - Green Phase (implementation): the component or feature is then implemented to ensure that the previously written test passes successfully.
-  -Refactor Phase: after the test passes, the code is refactored to improve its quality and readability, ensuring that the test continues to pass.
+- Refactor Phase: after the test passes, the code is refactored to improve its quality and readability, ensuring that the test continues to pass.
 ## Requirement Specification
 ### Business requirements
 The application is intended to be used by the manager of a [casino](https://en.wikipedia.org/wiki/Casino) who wants to simulate the behaviour of customers inside a given configuration of the casino in order to predict the revenue of the facility.